-3366 Worldview: Anthropological Approaches 3 credit hours
+3366 Worldview: Anthropological Approaches

 This is an examination of anthropological theories pertaining to worldview (a people's perception of the world and how it works).
 While examples will be drawn from many societies, the course will concentrate upon the beliefs current in a single society.